Biathlon Bears (age 10-14)

 The building of biathlon skills will take place in weekly training sessions starting mid-September and ending mid-March.
-Training sessions will run Sunday mornings from 10:00 to 11:30 a.m.
+Refer to our program description page for this year’s training schedule.

 Those registering for the Black Bears and Grizzly Bears programs must participate in the registrants’ respective age group in nordic skiing either in a Track Attack or Adventure program and will practice shooting in 90 minutes sessions offered in the fall and winter.
 Our goal with this program is to provide an excellent introduction to the sport of biathlon with focused skiing and shooting practices.